indrayam/nerd-notes/terminal-fu/git.md

 If <branch name> left blank, it will show the result for the current local branch.
 By default this applies to only the local branches.
 The `-a` flag will show both local and remote branches, and the `-r` flag shows only the remote branches.

-#### Delete all local branches that have been merged (this assumes that master and develop branches will NOT be deleted)
+#### Delete all local branches that have been merged
+This assumes that master and develop branches will NOT be deleted

 ```bash
 git branch --merged | egrep -v "(^\*|master$|develop$)" | xargs git branch -d
 ```

-#### Delete all remote branches that have been merged (this assumes that master and develop branches will NOT be deleted)
+#### Delete all remote branches that have been merged
+This assumes that master and develop branches will NOT be deleted

 ```bash
 git branch -r --merged | egrep -v "(\*|master$|develop$)" | sed 's/origin\///' | xargs -n 1 git push --delete origin